tweag/HaskellR/docs/evaluating-r-expressions.md

 means that the entirety of R’s syntax is supported, and that it is possible to take advantage of any future additions to the R syntax for free in H, without any extra effort.

-> **Note:** quasiquotes are also available in compiled modules, not just
-> GHCi.
-However, unfortunately, quasiquotes are not available in the
-> H library itself.
-That is, one cannot use quasiquotes provided by
-> H to implement part of H.